 Our RV is a 2001 Nomad, 5th wheel trailer, with one slide out.
-We estimate putting in a couple thousand dollars into the full renovation, and are hoping to sell it in the end for much more than that.
-So calculating what we will save on rent and what we hope to sell it for in the end, we should come out ahead several thousands which we will certainly need for the pole barn.
+We estimate putting in a couple of thousand dollars into the full renovation and are hoping to sell it in the end for much more than that.
+So calculating what we will save on rent and what we hope to sell it for in the end, we should come out ahead several thousand which we will certainly need for the pole barn.

 The bathroom is small and disgusting.